CanonicalLtd/maas-docs/en/manage-ha-postgresql.md

 - SECONDARY_PG_IP: The IP address of the host that contains the secondary database.
 - REP_USER: The internal database user that manages replication on the primary.
 - REP_USER_PW: The password of the replication user.
+- REP_ARCHIVE: The directory where the database will place files to be replicated.

 Their values are represented when they are preceded with the '$' character (e.g. $REP_USER_PW).
 These are to be replaced with actual values in the commands